 The concept of CERT originated in 1988 with the establishment of the CERT Coordination Center (CERT/CC) at Carnegie Mellon University.
 This center was created to address the growing need for coordinated responses to cybersecurity incidents.

-• Coordination: CERTs coordinate with other security organizations, law enforcement, and international partners to respond to major cyber incidents and facilitate information sharing.
+• Global Coordination: CERTs collaborate with other security organizations, law enforcement, and international partners to respond to large-scale incidents and enhance the overall cybersecurity ecosystem.
+This global network strengthens the collective defense against cyber threats.

 • National and Regional CERTs: Many countries have their own national CERTs, such as US-CERT in the United States, CERT-In in India, and JPCERT in Japan.
 These teams focus on the cybersecurity needs of their respective regions.